 Recently I hit the ‘publish’ button on my 400th blog post.
 And by recently, I mean like two minutes ago… So, if I could only give you my 10 best blogging tips, these would be them!

 A few days ago, I also hit the ‘re-subscribe’ button on my domain name, meaning that I’ve been slogging away at this little corner of the internet for over 24 months now (I’m still wondering how that happened!)
-Anyway, in the past 63072000+ seconds since I bought my domain name, I like to think I’ve picked up a few tricks and tips for running a blog.
+Anyway, in the past 63072000+ seconds since I bought my domain name (and therefore chose a blog name I love), I like to think I’ve picked up a few tricks and tips for running a blog.

 When I was starting out, people would tell me to ‘find a niche‘, that it was ‘too late’ to start certain types of blogs.
 I say: that’s just not true.
 If you’re truly passionate about something, people will find you and you’ll become known as an ‘expert’ on the subject.
 Whether it’s knitting patterns, high street fashion or ancient history (shameless self-plug), there’s room for you.
 After all, this is the internet: there is room for (almost) everybody.